-Covid-19: The total cost to the Council of addressing the financial impact of Covid-19 in terms of expenditure, lost income and unachieved savings and the potential level of Government support available to the Council to address these impacts is not fully known at present.
-It is not therefore possible to determine whether an additional call on the Council's reserves will be necessary in 2020/21.
+Covid-19: The total cost to the Council of addressing the financial impact of Covid-19 in terms of expenditure, lost income and unachieved savings was mitigated in 2020/21 through the provision of Government support grants without an unplanned call on any reserves.
+However it is not possible to determine whether an additional call on the Council's reserves will be necessary in 2021/22.